Alex-Unnippillil/web-crawler/README.md

 ![Glass workspace on an owner-authorized test fixture](docs/glass-workspace.png)

-[Connect your own Vercel site and understand the diagnostics](docs/CONNECTIONS.md). **Never paste an automation secret into GitHub or chat.** Enter it only in the local app's Owner access dialog.
-Screenshots use controlled local test fixtures, not a claimed live crawl of unnippillil.com.

 ## What is new

 - **Three crawl modes:** Fast HTTP, Smart Hybrid, and Full Browser, with a processing-method label and escalation reason for every page.